-Welcome from Chair of Local Governing Body
+Welcome from OUR Chair of GOVERNORS

-As a parent, I know how important a school is to ensuring educational success for every child.
+As a parent, I know how important a school is to ensure educational success for every child.
 First and foremost, I have a deep interest in learning and promise you that I will work closely with all Governors, staff, pupils, parents and our Headteacher, Ruby Grey, to ensure the very best quality of education for your child.
 Children have just one childhood; we believe their primary school experience should be magical and wondrous, filled with inspirational and unforgettable learning experiences.
 At Woodland View, we know it is both our duty and privilege to help children delight in their precious childhood years, building a firm foundation for the rest of their lives.

-Could you become a parent governor ?
+Could you become a parent governor?

 A Parent Governor believes parents should have a say in matters affecting their children’s education.
 Parent governors are representative of the parents and have: